kyldvs/hello-reason-minimal/details.md

 )
 ```

-- Now `Console` is available in your source code:
+- Now the `Console` module is available in your source code:

 ```reason
 Console.log("Hello again!");